Privacy notice

 What rights do I have over my data?

-The GDPR provides rights to individuals over their personal data.
+Data protection laws provide rights to individuals over their personal data.
 Upon request, you can:

 • Access your data.
-We can provide a copy of all of the data we hold on you in a portable data format such as in text format, Microsoft Excel or CSV spreadsheet file.
+We can provide a copy of all of the data we hold on you in a portable data format such as in text format, Microsoft Excel, or CSV spreadsheet file.

 • Correct your data.
 It is important that the personal data we hold on you is accurate.
 If you believe any is incorrect, then please inform us so that we can correct it.